lextoumbourou/cm3070-final-project/README.md

 ### Python Dependencies

-We utilise `uv` throughout the project, as it provides one of the best tools for managing Python dependenices.
+Project utilises `uv` as it provides one of the best tools for managing Python dependenices.

 Uv can be installed following [these](https://docs.astral.sh/uv/getting-started/installation/) instructions.